 A Hi-Lift can be particularly useful when a wheel gets stuck and or a vehicle gets high-pointed and, for whatever reason, pulling the vehicle loose with a winch or another vehicle is difficult or might damage the stuck vehicle.
 In this case, you can use the Hi-Lift to raise the vehicle, then fill the hole under the wheel with traction pads, rock, dirt or other materials to provide grip to the tire and lift to get the belly off the ground or other objects.
 Hi-Lifts also come in handy when a vehicle that is stuck or needs a tire change has a suspension lift that is too high for other types of jacks.

 Below are the basic steps to lifting a vehicle.
+We’ll also explain how lower a Hi-Lift jack.
 Consult the official users manual from Hi-Lift before attempting to use a Hi-Lift Jack (see link at bottom).

 1. Identify the recovery points on the vehicle body